 RE: Provision of Services in Interstate Child Support Enforcement: Standard Forms

 Public Law 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 amended 42 U.S.C.
-666(f) to require State Child Support Enforcement agencies to enact the Uniform Interstate Family Support Act (UIFSA) into state law.
-Section 311(b) of UIFSA requires states to use standard interstate forms as mandated by Federal law and 45 CFR 303.7(b)(3) requires states to use standard federal forms in interstate cases.
-The current forms expire in January 2011.
-The forms are available on our website.
+666(f) to require State Child Support Enforcement (CSE) agencies to enact the Uniform Interstate Family Support Act (UIFSA) into State law.
+Section 311(b) of UIFSA requires States to use standard interstate forms as mandated by Federal law and 45 CFR 303.7(b)(3) requires States to use standard Federal forms in interstate cases.
+The current forms expire in January 2008.
+The forms are on our website.

 In compliance with the requirements of Section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, the Administration for Children and Families is soliciting public comment on the forms.
-As of March 19, 2010, a notice for public comment has been posted to the Federal Register.
-The notice appears in Volume 75, Number 53 on pages 13291 and 13292.
+As of June 21, 2007 a notice for public comment has been posted to the Federal Register.
+The notice appears in Volume 72, Number 119 on pages 34252-34253.

-We request that during the 60-day comment period you review the current forms and instructions along with the above proposed change.
-Please provide your comments and suggestions to LaShawn Williams at firstname.lastname@example.org within the 60-day period that began March 19, 2010.
-Following this comment period, we will review the comments, take them under consideration, and submit the revised forms to the Office of Management and Budget.
+We request that during the 60-day comment period you review the current forms and instructions along with the above list of proposed changes.
+Please provide your comments and suggestions to Yvette Hilderson Riddick at firstname.lastname@example.org within the 60-day period that began June 21, 2007.
+Following this comment period, OCSE will review the comments, take them under consideration, and submit the revised forms to the Office of Management and Budget.